 Chief Program Officerkwilliams@thrivescholars.org

-Karen Williams is a seasoned executed with extensive management experience in the private sector, higher education, and non-profit.
+Karen Williams is a seasoned executive with extensive management experience in the private sector, higher education, and non-profit.
 Most recently Karen served as Director of Alumni Professional Development for Management Leadership for Tomorrow (MLT) and Executive Director for the UCLA Anderson School of Management Center for Management of Enterprise in Media, Entertainment & Sports.
 Prior to joining UCLA Anderson School of Management, Karen spent twenty years in senior marketing roles working for blue chip companies including Disney-ABC, Time Warner, and Johnson & Johnson.

 Karen serves on the board of Women in Cable Telecommunication (WICT) Southern California and the UCLA Anderson Alumni Board.
 Williams graduated from UCLA with a Bachelor of Arts in Economics and received her MBA from the UCLA Anderson School of Management.